csc301-fall-2022/team-project-3-uoft-faculty-of-music-t/deliverable-1/planning.md

 :memo: **Draft** :memo:

-Our main target users are independent students who are looking for exercises.
-Many of the independent/self-taught students do not possess exercise books, therefore they look up exercises online.
-Our website will guide them to find the right exercise easily.
-These students can be beginners to advanced players; our database has exercises for every player of level.
+Our main target users are cello teachers and self-motivated cello students.
+Cello students who are serious about improving their technical skills on the cello and are looking for cello exercises to play through will find our website beneficial.
+These students can be beginners to advanced players; our database has exercises for every level of playing.
+Cello teachers, more likely teachers earlier in their career of teaching, who are looking to provide and recommend new cello technical books to students to complement and enhance their lessons will also find our website to be valuable and serve this need well.

-Our secondary target users are teachers (especially ones that work online).
-By using this website, teachers could provide their students with many exercises via online.

 ------------------------------------------------------